 Mr Heap is a Founding Partner of H2 Ventures, a venture capital investment firm.
 He is the Chairman of CBA New Digital Businesses and a Non-Executive Director of Colonial First State (in both cases, subsidiaries of the Commonwealth Bank of Australia), the President of Gymnastics Australia and a member of the Australian Commonwealth Government’s Fintech Advisory Group.
-Mr Heap is also a Non-Executive Director of Redbubble Limited and Chair of its People and Nomination Committee.
+Mr Heap is a Non-Executive Director of Redbubble Limited and Chair of its People and Nomination Committee.
 Mr Heap has also been appointed as a Non-Executive Director of Pendal Group Limited, effective from 1 March 2022.

 Mr Heap was previously Managing Director for UBS Global Asset Management in Australasia and prior to this, Head of Infrastructure for UBS Global Asset Management in the Americas.
 He held a number of directorships associated with these roles.
 Earlier in his career, Mr Heap was Group Executive, E-Commerce & Corporate Development for TAB Limited.

 Bachelor of Economics (First Class Honours); Fellow of the Australian Institute of Company Directors

 Richard Sheppard has had an extensive executive career in the banking and finance sector including an executive career with Macquarie Group Limited spanning more than 30 years.